How to Dress When You Want ’30 & Thriving’ Vibes

 Pointed-toe stilettos that are 1-2 inches high are chic enough for any occasion.
 And they’re comfortable enough to wear for hours and hours without having to hunch forward.

-7. Avoid becoming predictable.
+7. Avoid Becoming Predictable

-And we justify staying in one lane with “that’s not my style”.
-And our insecurities are disguised as “self-awareness”.
+And we justify staying in one lane with “That’s not my style”.
+And our insecurities are disguised as self-awareness.
 Even though we’re finally comfortable enough to say that we can wear whatever we want, we are still holding back.

 We tend to dress more comfortably and plainly in our 30s.
 It happens slowly and gradually.
 But there’s a thin line between comfortable and boring.
 And before you know it, you’re on the dark side.